How to embed a Razorpay Payment Integration Interface in React Native apps?

 Here is a blog on ‘How to make a GET request to an API from a React Native app’ where you can learn about the concept of API.

-So, now, we will develop app with React Native and get into the code syntax for the Razorpay Payment interface.
+So, now, we will develop app with React Native development services and get into the code syntax for the Razorpay Payment interface.
 Lastly, we will see the execution process of the created codebase.

 How to create a React Native app?